smaroukis/van-build/_projects/Insulation-Framing.md

 - insulation: wool made for building insulation (havelock wool) was used -
 - insulation - radiant barrier: Reflectix
 - insulation - moisture barrier: none (chose the moisture absorbing properties of wool for this reason)

+> No moisture barrier was installed due to the difficulty of getting a moisture barrier fully sealed around all the contours of the van.
+To combat this, wool was chosen for its moisture-absorbing properties.

 ## Design